iCodeSometime/candidate/README.md

 ## BMI2

-As of version 1.0.3 of this library, the BMI2 instruction-set is used on machines that support it.
+The BMI2 instruction-set is used on machines that support it.
 This speeds up the logic in two ways:
 * It uses built-in instructions to do the same logic that magic bitboards do.
 * It reduces cache load by storing moves in a u16 rather than a u64, which can be decompressed to a u64 with a single instruction.